101companies/101docs/101meta/README.md

 }
 ```

-It essentially parses the source code, it does not attempt compilation and it does not enforce any static semantics rules.
+A validator essentially parses the source code, it does not attempt compilation and it does not enforce any static semantics rules.
 Zero exit code is to be interpreted as successful validation and non-zero exit code as failure.
 Validation must not be confused with the predicate form of constraint as validation is applied past successful rule matching, whereas constraint checking is part of matching itself.
 The `101companies:Explorer` leverages validation in a manner, that all failed validation is highlighted to receive the attention of the user, thereby suggesting eventual revision of the relevant rule for matching or making a change to the relevant file or its filename.

 ## extractors: